lammps/lammps/doc/src/pair_snap.rst

 * N element names = mapping of SNAP elements to atom types

-As an example, if a LAMMPS indium phosphide simulation has 4 atoms types, with the first two being indium and the 3rd and 4th being phophorous, the pair_coeff command would look like this:
+As an example, if a LAMMPS indium phosphide simulation has 4 atoms types, with the first two being indium and the third and fourth being phophorous, the pair_coeff command would look like this:

 .. code-block:: LAMMPS

    pair_coeff * * snap InP.snapcoeff InP.snapparam In In P P

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The two filenames are for the coefficient and parameter files, respectively.
 The two trailing 'In' arguments map LAMMPS atom types 1 and 2 to the SNAP 'In' element.
 The two trailing 'P' arguments map LAMMPS atom types